 Q: What is a genetically engineered animal?

-A: A genetically engineered (GE) animal is one that contains additional or altered genetic material (e.g., recombinant DNA (rDNA)) through use of modern biotechnology tools that’s intended to give the animal a new trait or characteristic.
+A: A genetically engineered (GE) animal is one that contains an intentional genomic alteration (IGA) made by inserting additional or altered genetic material (e.g., recombinant DNA (rDNA)) through use of modern biotechnology tools.
+The IGA is intended to give the animal a new trait or characteristic.
 Examples of the kind of GE animals that are being developed are provided below.

 Q: What kinds of GE animals are being developed?